 Originally part of BROOKLYN TOWNSHIP—the first non-aboriginal governmental structure west of the CUYAHOGA RIVER—Brooklyn Centre and OLD BROOKLYN (its neighbor to the south) are the only Cleveland SPAs with Brooklyn in their names.
 BROOKLYN and BROOKLYN HTS. (to the southwest and southeast, respectively, are Cleveland-area suburbs.

-Early Brooklyn Centre was concentrated around the intersection of what are now Broadview Rd. and West 25th St. (then Pearl St.).
+Early Brooklyn Centre was concentrated around the intersection of what are now Denison Ave. and West 25th St. (then Pearl St.).
 Farmers located there because it was accessible to downtown and to the Central Market.
-When the streetcar line was extended along Pearl St. in 1869, businesses opened around the intersection of Pearl and Denison, near where the Fish family had originally settled.
+When the streetcar line was extended along Pearl St. in 1869, businesses opened in the vicnity of that same intersection, near where the Fish family had originally settled.
 In the early 20th Century, numerous POLES settled in Brooklyn Centre—closed to the mills, factories and tanneries in Cleveland’s FLATS where they were employed.
 To this day, the eastern portion of Brooklyn Centre is often referred to as Barbarowa, the neighborhood surrounding St. Barbara Church on Denison Avenue just west of the Jennings Freeway.
 In the early 1960s the neighborhood was lacerated by the construction of I-71.
 Numerous streets were lost and new cul-de-sacs and dead ends were created.

 About 9,000 people currently live in Brooklyn Centre.
 Caucasian residents make up slightly more than half the population, with the remainder split somewhat evenly between AFRICAN AMERICANS and HISPANICS.
 The neighborhood’s median income (~ $28,000 per year) is slightly above the average for all of Cleveland.
 Brooklyn Centre was formally recognized as a Historic District on May 7, 1984.
 A variety of stately homes and iconic churches are testament to the area’s rich history and diversity.